facebook/react-native-website/docs/running-on-simulator-ios.md

 If you have multiple iOS versions installed, you also need to specify it's appropiate version.
 E.g. run `npx react-native run-ios --simulator='iPhone 13 Pro (15.5)'` in order to specify the iOS version.

-## Specifying an udid
+## Specifying an UDID

-You can specify the device udid returned from `xcrun simctl list devices` command.
-E.g. run `npx react-native run-ios --udid='AAAAAAAA-AAAA-AAAA-AAAA-AAAAAAAAAAAA'`
+You can specify the device UDID returned from `xcrun simctl list devices` command.
+E.g. run `npx react-native run-ios --udid='AAAAAAAA-AAAA-AAAA-AAAA-AAAAAAAAAAAA'`.